 Murmurs can also be caused due to congenital heart problems, old age and other heart conditions.
 They are usually harmless and don’t require any treatment, barring a few exceptions.

-Your heart can beat faster and make murmurs if you have,
+Your heart can beat faster and make murmurs if you suffer from complications like:

 - Elevated Blood Pressure